-Some time ago, I consulted a bank about their cryptography and security processing system, which was painstakingly slow.
-After one week of trying to find the problem, I looked at the cryptographic subsystem, which used Windows Crypto API and a certified CSP.
+I once consulted a bank about their painstakingly slow cryptography and security processing system.
+After a week of searching, I examined the cryptographic subsystem, which used Windows Crypto API and a certified CSP.

 The server processed digitally-signed data and its cryptographic library calls were mixed with XML processing, database access and other code.
 This left the machine with absolutely no CPU time to make cryptographic computations.
 Their processing farm had 10 servers and they were preparing to add two more.